Harvey (rapper): Football

 Harvey supports Liverpool and has also been a non-league footballer.
 He has played for AFC Wimbledon, Aldershot Town and Lewes.
 He was signed by the Conference South side St Albans City in 2007 but left because of work commitments.

 Personal life

 Harvey married singer Alesha Dixon in June 2005.
 In November 2006, the couple split following Harvey's affair with singer Javine Hylton.
 He would later star with Hylton in a West End version of Daddy Cool.
 Hylton gave birth to their daughter, Angel Hylton Harvey, in February 2008.
 They later split up amid allegations of his infidelity.
-In August 2015, Harvey married dancer Ghamzeh Mahdizadeh after dating for five years.
+On August 8, 2015, Harvey married dancer Ghamzeh Mahdizadeh near their home in Windsor, after dating for five years.
 Their daughter Persia Love Mahdizadeh was born on 1 January 2016.
 It was reported in February 2016 that Harvey had left Mahdizadeh for Elarica Johnson just two weeks after their wedding.
 In April 2016, he was jailed for ten weeks for driving without a licence or insurance.